-- Current and future risk are nominal risk is predominantly very low.
-Safe access and escape routes would likely be achievable via Thorncliffe Road or Warren Lane in all events. - For the 1% AEP event plus 40% climate change, approximately 8.7% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - The NaFRA2 version of the RoFSW should be considered at the FRA stage. - Note, the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+- For the 1% AEP event plus 40% climate change, approximately 4.6% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - A detailed drainage strategy would be required to ensure there is no increase in surface water flood risk elsewhere as a result of changing from open space to new built development.
+This will likely require surface water modelling based on layout plans and detailed design and consultation with the LLFA. - The NaFRA2 release of the RoFSW should be considered at the FRA stage. - Note, the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.